Shilpa-Chandermohan/StringPlagiarismDetector/README.md

 Flow of the Project:

-1. The source code has many java classes which are:--> MClass.java, KMP.java, LCSS.java, BMSubStr.java, RabinKarp.java and Naive.java:
+1. The source code has many java classes which are:--> KMP.java, LCSS.java, booyermoore.java and naiveSearch.java:
    a) KMP.java : Has the KMP algorithm implementation.
    b) LCSS.java : Has the LCSS algorithm implementation.
    c) BMSubStr.java : Has the Boyer Moore algorithm implementation.